Why Cite? A Writer's Perspective

 - Finally, citations credit you by allowing readers to distinguish sources' ideas from your original research and analysis.

-In short, as our “How to Look and Be Smart” presentation explains, citing makes you appear more knowledgeable and trustworthy—and therefore more persuasive.
+In short, as our "Core Principles of Correct Citation" video and our "How to Look and Be Smart" presentation explain, citing makes you appear more knowledgeable and trustworthy—and therefore more persuasive.

 Citations are most definitely needed.